LonamiWebs/lonamiwebs.github.io/content/blog/woce-8.md

 * Time spent writing.
 * Lowest known path.

-My guess for "unique pointervalues" is the set of pointers found so far, and the queues may be used by the way the scan is done.
+My guess for "unique pointervalues" is the set of pointers found so far, and the queues may be used by the way the scan is done, presumably hinting at an implementation detail.
 The rest of information is pretty much self-explanatory (lowest known path probably is the shortest "pointer path" found so far).
-When I'm talking about "pointer paths", I'm referring to a known, static base address that won't change, with a list of offsets that, when followed, arrive at some desired value in memory (for example, your character's health).
-For this step, the solution found with Cheat Engine is a good example:
+When I talk about "pointer paths", I'm referring to a known, static base address that won't change, with a list of offsets that, when followed, arrive at some desired value in memory (for example, your character's health).
+In essence, it's a path made out of pointers, with a new pointer to follow at each step.
+The solution found with Cheat Engine for this tutorial step makes for a good example:

 ```rust
 let offsets = [10, 18, 0, 18]; // list of offsets